COMCIFS/Dictionary-Writing-Workshop/Handout-Part1.rst

      | Old-G          | Ar-100      | 10                | foil       |
      +----------------+-------------+-------------------+------------+

-   As described in point (1) above, this embeds data items into the value, essentially making them unavailable elsewhere in our ontology.
+   As described in point (1) above, the gas mix definition embeds data items into the value, essentially making them unavailable elsewhere in our ontology.
 To remedy this, we create data names "first gas" "first gas percent" "second gas" "second gas percent" (leaving out the other two columns for now)

      +----------------+-------------+-------------+-------------+--------------+
      | detector    id | first gas   | first gas % | second gas  | second gas % |